 Most people can recover fully with effective treatment.
 Severe episodes are often treated with a combination of medication and counselling.
 I would recommend you consult with your family physician to discuss medical options.
 Diagnosis should be made in consultation with your health practitioner.
 I can help you prepare for this discussion.
 With more moderate or early symptoms, counselling alone can be effective.
-I approach counselling for depression and anxiety with a combination of approaches, informed by Mindfulness Based Cognitive Therapy (MBCT), Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Dialectical Behaviour Therapy (CBT).
+I approach counselling for depression and anxiety with a combination of approaches, informed by Mindfulness Based Cognitive Therapy (MBCT), Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Dialectical Behaviour Therapy (DBT).

 Therapy for depression and anxiety starts from the basic understanding that there is an ongoing and circular pattern of interaction between thoughts (cognitions), actions (behaviours) and emotional states.
 Essentially, how we see a situation impacts how we interpret it, how we feel about it, and how we act upon it.